Mjz86/c_colon/mcc.md

 It's similar to Itanium,  however,

-The name has an appended xxhash128 , of its signature,
+The name has an appended `xxhash128` , of its signature,

-Every type function and namespace has these hashes , and they recursively depend on each other ( for a cycle,  like in a graphs node type , there are operators such as abi=,abi+,abiof that operate on the 128 hashes)
+Every type function and namespace has these hashes , and they recursively depend on each other ( for a cycle,  like in a graphs node type , there are operators such as `abi=,abi+,abiof` that operate on the 128 hashes)

 This makes the language entirely ABI stable , at least within the ecosystem

-7. type qualifier deriven optimizations:
+7. type qualifier driven optimizations:

-the qualifiers change throughout the code, the same expression have lead to diffrent qualifiers, its ill-formed, but this makes uninitilized variables truly safe to use.
+the qualifiers change throughout the code, the same expression have lead to different qualifiers, its ill-formed, but this makes uninitialized variables truly safe to use.

-because the function either throws or initilizes them, if not initilized it is an error.
+because the function either throws or initializes them, if not initialized it is an error.

-(this will be clarifed more in next revisions...)